A DISASTER EMERGENCY LOGISTIC SYSTEM FOR ASEAN IS OFFICIALLY LAUNCHED

 (Also available online at the ASEAN Secretariat's website)

-On its first anniversary, the ASEAN Coordinating Centre for Humanitarian assistance on disaster management (AHA Centre) officially launched a Disaster Emergency Logistic System for ASEAN.
+On its first anniversary, the ASEAN Coordinating Centre for Humanitarian assistance on Disaster Management (AHA Centre) officially launched a Disaster Emergency Logistic System for ASEAN.
 The event was held today (07/12/2012) at the Royal Malaysian Air Force Base in Subang, Malaysia.
-As establishment of the Disaster Emergency Logistic System is supported by the Government of Japan through Japan-ASEAN Integration Fund, the symbolic handover of ASEAN Family Kit from Mr. Kimihiro Ishikane officially marked the launch of the System.
+As the establishment of the Disaster Emergency Logistic System is supported by the Government of Japan through the Japan-ASEAN Integration Fund, the symbolic handover of the ASEAN Family Kit from Mr. Kimihiro Ishikane officially marked the launch of the System.

-After its establishment on 17 November 2011, the Jakarta-based AHA Centre has been functioning conducting disaster risk monitoring on daily basis, generating and sharing information to the National Disaster Management Organisations (NDMOs) in ASEAN member states.
+After its establishment on 17 November 2011, the Jakarta-based AHA Centre has been conducting disaster risk monitoring daily, generating and sharing information with the National Disaster Management Organisations (NDMOs) in ASEAN member states.
 Soon after disaster strikes, AHA Centre deploys its team to conduct rapid assessment, and to deliver aid to affected ASEAN member countries.

 Explaining why Malaysia serves as the humanitarian logistic hub, Deputy Foreign Minister, Senator Mr. A. Kohilan Pillay described Malaysia’s strategic location at the heart of Southeast Asia and its relatively insulated position, whereby it is from spared major disasters like earthquakes and volcanic eruptions.
-“This gives Malaysia the advantage to be the preferred candidate for locating the humanitarian logistic hub.
+“This gives Malaysia the advantage of being the preferred candidate for locating the humanitarian logistic hub.

 Other samples of Press Releases that I wrote: